 During the past several years there has been much conversation and debate on how associations can continue to thrive in the face of increasing competition.
 The question is; with all of the outside “noise” influencing our stakeholders, how can these organizations cut through the clutter, and provide clear value?
-The sharing of knowledge is a critical component.
-How can associations build a learning platform that will meaningfully engage members while also monetizing education efforts?
+Sharing knowledge in the workplace and with your members is a critical component.
+How can associations build a learning management system that will meaningfully engage users while also monetizing education efforts?

-Here are four strategies that will help you increase your knowledge presence and bottom line:
+4 knowledge sharing strategies to increase your presence and bottom line:

 - Create the right mix of content.

 Each type of content has a role and each role has a specific type of marketability.
 Offering the right balance will enhance your engagement and provide each member with ongoing value that matches their preferred learning style.
-Working together, each type will help formulate a robust and engaging presence for learning.
+Working together, each type will help formulate a robust and engaging presence for sharing knowledge within your organization.